truemark/terraform-aws-rds-postgres-alarms/README.md

+## **⚠ NOTICE**: This project is deprecated has been replaced by [terraform-aws-database](https://github.com/truemark/terraform-aws-database).
+Please discontinue use of this module.

 # terraform-aws-rds-postgres-alarms
 This repo defines AWS RDS postgres specific alarm definitions (not Aurora).
 These alarms monitor postgres replication between master and replica.